+A. Mayor.
 The Mayor shall be elected from the city at large at the time and in the manner provided in this Charter.
 The mayor shall serve as a member of the city council for all purposes and shall only have the rights, powers and duties of a member of the city council, unless otherwise provided for in this Charter or by ordinance.
 Unless otherwise expressly provided to the contrary, any provision in this Charter which relates to the city council or to members of the city council shall be interpreted to include the mayor as a member of the city council.

+- B. Powers.
 The mayor shall be the head of the City for all ceremonial purposes.
 The mayor shall be the presiding officer during meetings with the power to determine procedural order, and shall serve as the primary, but not exclusive, spokesperson of the City.
-The mayor shall assure that city council meetings are conducted in an orderly and fair manner in accordance with law.
+The mayor shall assure that city council meetings are conducted in an orderly and fair manner in accordance with law and relying on the city attorney as a parliamentarian.
 The mayor shall sign written contracts and conveyances made or entered into by the City.
 The mayor shall not have special voting rights or veto power over any actions of the city council.
-The mayor shall perform such duties consistent with their office as may be prescribed by this Charter, or as determined by the city council and not inconsistent herewith.
+The mayor shall perform such duties consistent with their office as may be prescribed by this Charter, or as determined by the city council and not inconsistent herewith. - C. Mayor Pro Tempore.
 The mayor pro tempore shall perform the duties of the mayor during any period of the mayor's absence or disability.
-The mayor pro tempore shall be selected annually in the month of January by a majority vote of the members of the city council, and shall serve for a term of one (1) year on a rotation basis.
+The mayor pro tempore shall be selected annually in the month of January by a majority vote of the members of the city council, and shall serve for a term of one (1) year.
+The city council by ordinance or resolution may establish a rotational system for selecting the mayor pro tempore.